ChayaNiyom/road-2-data-engineer-prj/README.md

 * **Data Warehouse**
 * **Data Visualisation**

 Google Cloud Service is the primary cloud service they utilize for their project.
 The authors of the R2DE course provided the database for this project.
-Teachers allowed us to use Google Colab as the coding notebook for the sessions on data collection and data cleaning.
+Teachers allowed us to use Google Colab as the coding notebook for the sessions on data collection and data cleansing.

 ### Workshop 1: Data Collection
 We used PyMySQL Package to connect the MySQL database to Python for the purpose of data collection.
 Before connecting to the database, we had to configure the database credentials (the creator-only code is not shown here).